-West Bloomfield's Most Trusted Attorneys Specializing in Family Law Appeal Cases
+West Bloomfield's Leading Attorneys Specializing in Family Law Appeal Cases

-Since 1988, the American Divorce Association for Men (ADAM) has represented clients in the West Bloomfield area in a wide range of family law cases including divorce, child custody, child support, and more.
-We are firmly dedicated to being Michigan's leading divorce attorneys for men.
+The American Divorce Association for Men (ADAM), is a group of highly qualified attorneys providing thorough representation for a wide range of family law matters in the West Bloomfield area.
+We are committed to being Michigan's leading divorce attorneys for men.
 Our clients benefit from a team of compassionate and skilled family law attorneys who have experienced countless successful mediations and trials.